cs3org/OCM-API/IETF-RFC.md

                     for example in the form of a bearer token.
    * Protocol details for `datatx` MAY contain:
      * REQUIRED srcUri (string)
                     An URI to access the remote resource.
-The URI MAY be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used, or it MAY be absolute.
-Similar considerations as for the `webdav.uri` field apply.
+The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used.
+Absolute URIs are deprecated.
      * OPTIONAL sharedSecret (string)
                     An optional secret to be used to access the resource, for example in the form of a bearer token.
                     To prevent leaking it in logs it MUST NOT appear in any URI.
      * OPTIONAL size (integer)
                     The size of the file to be transferred from the sending server.

 ## Decision to Discard
 The Receiving Server MAY discard the notification if any of the following hold true: